-Pedestrians do not always have the right of way in California.
+Pedestrians do not always have the right of way under California traffic laws.

 - any marked crosswalk, or

 Further, the code section imposes a duty on pedestrians in that they must use due care when crossing a street.

 Note, though, that the law does impose a similar duty on drivers.
 It says that a driver approaching a pedestrian, within any marked or unmarked crosswalk, must: